d2l-ai/d2l-en/chapter_optimization/sgd.md

 d2l.show_trace_2d(f, d2l.train_2d(sgd, steps=50))
 ```

 There exist many more choices for how to set the learning rate.
 For instance, we could start with a small rate, then rapidly ramp up and then decrease it again, albeit more slowly.
 We could even alternate between smaller and larger learning rates.
 There exists a large variety of such schedules.
-For now let us focus on learning rate schedules for which a comprehensive theoretical analysis is possible, i.e., on learning rates in a convex setting.
+For now let's focus on learning rate schedules for which a comprehensive theoretical analysis is possible, i.e., on learning rates in a convex setting.
 For general nonconvex problems it is very difficult to obtain meaningful convergence guarantees, since in general minimizing nonlinear nonconvex problems is NP hard.
 For a survey see e.g., the excellent [lecture notes](https://www.stat.cmu.edu/~ryantibs/convexopt-F15/lectures/26-nonconvex.pdf) of Tibshirani 2015.

 ## Convergence Analysis for Convex Objectives